metaparticle-io/package/tutorials/python/tutorial.md

 ## Step Two: Exposing the ports
 If you try to access the web server on [http://localhost:8080](http://localhost:8080) you will see that you can not actually access the server.
 Despite it running, the service is not exposed.
-To do this, you need to add am annotation to supply the port(s) to expose.
+To do this, you need to add an annotation to supply the port(s) to expose.

 The code snippet to add is: